advisorpages/training.github.io/internal/index.md

 ## Freedom Thursday

 Join Us for Freedom Thursday

+📍 **Location:** 145 Royal Crest, Unit 44, Markham
-Thursday, June 5
+🗓 **Date & Time:** Thursday, June 5
 7:00 PM - 8:00 PM

-📍 **Location:** 145 Royal Crest, Unit 44, Markham
 🎯 **Format:** Inperson
 👥 **Audience:** Clients, Team, Guests
 🏷 **Category:** Event
 📋 **Status:** Upcoming

 ### Overview
 Get ready to be inspired and motivated at our Freedom Thursday event!
 This is not just any event, it's a recognition of our achievers, those who have pushed boundaries, shattered expectations, and set new benchmarks.
 Hear their stories, learn from their experiences, and find out how you too, can make big moves in your business.
 Whether you're a newbie, a seasoned pro, or someone looking for that spark to reignite your passion, Freedom Thursday is for you.

 ### What You’ll Learn
 1. Discover what it took for our winners to succeed in the past 30 days.